CQCL/pytket-docs/manual/manual_backend.rst

 ..
 If we don't need order of results, can get summary of counts using `get_counts`

 If we don't care about the temporal order of the shots, we can instead retrieve a compact summary of the frequencies of observed results.
-The dictionary returned by :py:class:`~pytket.backends.BackendResult.get_counts` maps tuples of bits to the number of shots that gave that result (keys only exist in the dictionary if this is non-zero).
+The dictionary returned by :py:meth:`~pytket.backends.BackendResult.get_counts` maps tuples of bits to the number of shots that gave that result (keys only exist in the dictionary if this is non-zero).
 If probabilities are preferred to frequencies, we can apply the utility method :py:meth:`~pytket.backends.BackendResult.probs_from_counts()`.

 .. jupyter-execute::